pressmind/web-core-skeleton-basic/quickstart/search.md

 ```

-### Search by Visibility
+### Search by visibility
 This example lists all media object that have the defined visibilities.
-if no condition is set visibility 30 is set.
+If no condition is set, visibility 30 is set.
-allowed visibilities must also defined in config.json.
+Allowed visibilities must also be defined in config.json.

 **Visibility map**: